-As of December 31, 2023, we had approximately \$7.5 million in cash.
+As of December 31, 2024, we had approximately \$3.7 million in cash.
 In June 2021, we completed the IPO for net cash proceeds of \$14.8 million after deducting underwriting discounts and commissions and offering expenses.
 In July 2022, we completed a registered direct offering and concurrent private placement for net cash proceeds of \$3.7 million after deducting placement agent fees and offering expenses.
 In May 2023, we completed a registered direct offering and concurrent private placement for net cash proceeds of \$3.5 million after deducting placement agent fees and offering expenses.
 In November 2023, we entered into a Sales Agreement and established an "At-the-Market" offering (the "ATM Program"), pursuant to which we may offer and sell, from time to time through A.G.P./Alliance Global Partners, as sales agent, shares of our common stock having an aggregate offering price of up to \$17.0 million.
-As of the year ended December 31, 2023, we sold 698,121 shares of our common stock under the ATM Program, at a weightedaverage price of \$3.76 per share, raising \$2.6 million of gross proceeds and net proceeds of \$2.4 million after deducting commissions to the sales agent and other ATM Program related expenses.
-There remains approximately \$14.4 million available for future sales of shares of common stock under the Sales Agreement.
-Other than the Sales Agreement, we currently do not have any commitments to obtain additional funds.
-We believe that, based upon our current operating plan, our existing capital resources, will not be sufficient to fund our anticipated operations for at least 12 months from the issuance of our financial statements for the year ended December 31, 2023.
+As of the year ended December 31, 2024, we sold a total of 2,830,328 shares of our common stock under the ATM Program, at a weighted-average price of \$3.26 per share, raising \$9.2 million of gross proceeds and net proceeds of \$8.8 million after deducting commissions to the sales agent and other ATM Program related expenses.
+There remained approximately \$7.8 million available for future sales of shares of common stock under the Sales Agreement.
+As of January 6, 2025, we suspended the ATM program.
+We believe that, based upon our current operating plan, our existing capital resources, will not be sufficient to fund our anticipated operations for at least 12 months from the issuance of our financial statements for the year ended December 31, 2024.
 Our future capital requirements and the period for which we expect our existing resources to support our operations may vary significantly from what we expect.
 Our monthly spending levels vary based on new and ongoing research and development and other corporate activities.
 Because the length of time and activities associated with successful research and development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.